Genealogy of flows of continuous-state branching processes via flows of partitions and the Eve property: Preliminaries

 From this observation, Bertoin and Le Gall introduced an object called flow of subordinators.
-Proposition 1 in~\cite{BertoinLeGall-0} asserts the existence of a process $(S_{s,t}(a),0 \leq s \leq t, a \geq 0)$ such that \begin{itemize} \item For every $0 \leq s \leq t$, $(S_{s,t}(a),a\geq 0)$ is a subordinator with Laplace exponent $u_{t-s}$. \item For every integer $p\geq 2$ and $0 \leq t_1\leq \ldots \leq t_p$, the subordinators $S_{t_1,t_2},\ldots,S_{t_{p-1},t_p}$ are independent and
+Proposition 1 in~\cite{BertoinLeGall-0} asserts the existence of a process $(\rS_{s,t}(a),0 \leq s \leq t, a \geq 0)$ such that \begin{itemize} \item For every $0 \leq s \leq t$, $(\rS_{s,t}(a),a\geq 0)$ is a subordinator with Laplace exponent $u_{t-s}$. \item For every integer $p\geq 2$ and $0 \leq t_1\leq \ldots \leq t_p$, the subordinators $\rS_{t_1,t_2},\ldots,\rS_{t_{p-1},t_p}$ are independent and

-\item For all $a \geq 0$, $(S_{0,t}(a),t\geq 0)$ is a $\Psi$-CSBP started from $a$. \end{itemize} Actually in their construction, they excluded the non-conservative branching mechanisms but one can easily adapt their proof to the general case.\\ Let us now present the connection with the $\Psi$-MVBP.
+\item For all $a \geq 0$, $(\rS_{0,t}(a),t\geq 0)$ is a $\Psi$-CSBP started from $a$. \end{itemize} Actually in their construction, they excluded the non-conservative branching mechanisms but one can easily adapt their proof to the general case.\\ Let us now present the connection with the $\Psi$-MVBP.
 Introduce the random Stieltjes measures

-From the very definition of the flow of subordinators, one can prove that $(m_{0,t},t\geq 0)$ is a $\Psi$-MVBP started from the Lebesgue measure on $[0,1]$.
-One can consider a càdlàg modification still denoted $(m_{0,t},t\geq 0)$, and let $T^S$ be the lifetime of its total-mass process $S_t:=m_{0,t}([0,1]),t\geq 0$ (which is a càdlàg $\Psi$-CSBP).
+From the very definition of the flow of subordinators, one can prove that $(\rmm_{0,t},t\geq 0)$ is a $\Psi$-MVBP started from the Lebesgue measure on $[0,1]$.
+One can consider a c\`adl\`ag modification still denoted $(\rmm_{0,t},t\geq 0)$, and let $\rT^\rS$ be the lifetime of its total-mass process $\rS_t:=\rmm_{0,t}([0,1]),t\geq 0$ (which is a c\`adl\`ag $\Psi$-CSBP).
 It is then natural to introduce the random Stieltjes measures